 Of course, that’s a wide window.
 Scoring systems vary between lenders, and there isn’t even a universal definition of what constitutes bad credit, which muddies the issue considerably.
 It’s always difficult to say how long it will take to progress away from an undefined starting point.

-The recovery length also depends on what type of negative factor is affecting the scores in question.
-People with bad scores from bankruptcy can expect a different time frame from those who are currently overcome with high debt balances and missed payments, even if their scores are similar.
+The recovery length also depends on the underlying issue that led to your bad credit.
+The type of credit will make a difference.
+People with low scores from bankruptcy can expect a different time frame from those who are currently overcome with high debt balances and missed payments, even if their scores are similar.

 At the very least, it’s helpful to know that most of the significant negative pieces of information stay on credit reports for seven years.
 That includes late payments, Chapter 13 bankruptcy, foreclosures, and debt collections.